nfour/eslint-config-standard-typescript-prettier/README.md

 - **`@typescript-eslint/recommended`** rules https://github.com/typescript-eslint/typescript-eslint/tree/master/packages/eslint-plugin
 - Requires semicolons (from prettier) for consistancy with types
 - Disables some opinionated type check rules
+- All the dependencies are **peerDependencies** so you shouldnt have to update this package often

 > For reference: [./eslint.json](./eslint.json).